 Tatiana Erukhimova received a Ph.D. in Physics from the Russian Academy of Sciences in 1999 and joined TAMU in 2001.
-She is the Chair of the American Association of Physics Teachers Committee on Science Education for the Public.
 She organizes annual Physics & Engineering Festivals attended by thousands of visitors.
-She developed the Physics Show, an interactive presentation involving physics demonstrations and hands-on exhibits, attended by more than 25,000 people since 2007.
+She developed the Physics Show, an interactive presentation involving physics demonstrations and hands-on exhibits, attended by more than 28,000 people since 2007.
 In 2012, she started the innovative program Discover, Explorer, and Enjoy Physics & Engineering (DEEP), which engages students in hands-on teamwork and outreach activities.
 She is a co-organizer of the Mitchell Institute Physics Enhancement Program (MIPEP), which includes annual summer boarding schools for physics teachers from Texas high schools.
 Tatiana was a 2016 TEDxTAMU speaker and 2019 Fish Camp namesake.
 She is a co-author, with Gerald North, of an undergraduate textbook on Atmospheric Thermodynamics published by Cambridge University Press in 2009.
 Currently Dr. Erukhimova teaches calculus-based introductory physics classes, Mechanics and Electricity & Magnetism.